iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ## Introduction

 Each `Subject` in a BIS Repository can have a `PhysicalPartition` associated with it.
-This representation of the `Subject`'s existence in the physical world needs to be organized to facilitate the users' understanding of the data and to facilitate the creation of services and applications that operate on the data.
+This representation of the `Subject`'s existence in the physical world needs to be organized to facilitate the users' understanding of the data and to facilitate the creation (and coordination) of services and applications that operate on the data.

 ![Top of the PhysicalModel Hierarchy](./media/physical-hierarchy-organization-top-of-the-world.png)

-As discussed in [Model Hierarchy](model-hierarchy.md), every `Model` contains `Elements` and many `Elements` can be broken down into more detail ("finer granularity") in `Model`s.
-This breakdown strategy provides a flexible mechanism upon which to build an organized `Model` hierarchy, but is so generic that by itself the concept of a `Model` hierarchy does not provide much help in organizing a `Subject`'s representation of the physical world.
+As discussed in [Model Hierarchy](model-hierarchy.md), every `Model` contains `Elements` and many `Elements` can be broken down into more detail ("finer granularity") in breakdown `Model`s.
+This breakdown strategy provides a flexible mechanism upon which to build an organized `Model` hierarchy, but is so generic that by itself it does not provide much help in organizing a `Subject`'s representation of the physical world.
 This page describes the strategy, requirements and recommendations for organizing the `PhysicalModel` hierarchy.

 ## Organization Strategy

+### Motivations

-The high-level goals - sometimes conflicting - of an organization for the `PhysicalModel` hierarchy are to:
+The high-level goals - sometimes conflicting - of *an* organization for the `PhysicalModel` hierarchy are to:
 - Allow the users to organize their data in a way that is helpful to them.
 - Guide the users to organize their data in a way that will facilitate their long-term success.
 - Automatically organize the data in a way that is helpful to the users.
 - Ease the creation of products and services by organizing the data in a manner that is conducive to writing software.
 - Provide mechanisms for the users to direct the software, and for the software to understand the users' intent (*if A is placed in B, X will (or will not) happen*).

+Some more practical goals of *the* organization of the `PhysicalModel` hierarchy are:
+ - Define clear rules for the data that is created and used by products and services related to multiple disciplines, which are frequently developed by teams that are not under the same management.
+ - Define similar data organization for all "facilities".
+ - Define similar data organization for all "systems".
+  - Define the standard usage of (what should be contained in) the top `Model` of the `PhysicalModel` hierarchy.

 ### Predictability vs Flexibility / Strong vs Weak Type Safety